-Last week's post on the worst films ever generated a lot of discussion, so I thought we'd continue the movie magic by turning that question around: Which lesser-known movies -- forgotten classics, obscure indie flicks, foreign films, etc. -- have been a pleasant surprise for you?
+It's been a while since we last opened the floor for a discussion of our favorite obscure films.
+The responses last time we great, so let's give it another try: Which lesser-known movies -- forgotten classics, obscure indie flicks, foreign films, etc. -- have been a pleasant surprise for you?
 What should we, the Netflix Members of North America, have queued up?

 Alright, that's enough to start the discussion.
-(But I request permission from the chair to revise and amend my remarks at a later date.)
+But in the spirit of Advise & Consent, I request permission from the chair to revise and amend my remarks at a later date.

 Please throw your favorite semi-obscure films in the comments below.